Race Through New York Starring Jimmy Fallon: Pre-show

 Guests are called in to enter Studio 6B once the lighting in the upper level waiting area changes to the color of the NBC ticket they were given at the receptionist desk.
 After guests are ushered into the doors that lead to Studio 6B, The Tonight Show Starring Jimmy Fallon begins on the screens.
-The show begins with its intro and music played by The Roots.
-As they play the theme, Steve Higgins announces the guests for this episode: you (the audience) "and featuring the Legendary Roots Crew".
-The shot cuts to The Roots' drummer and bandleader Questlove, who shouts "Universal Studios!" before drumming a beat as his fellow band members hit a powerful chord.
-As Questlove plays a drumroll, Higgins, in a drawn-out tone, introduces Jimmy Fallon.
-As Fallon emerges from the curtains, studio applause lights flash, indicating the guests to do so as the show intro continues.
+The show begins with its intro and music played by The Roots, as Steve Higgins announces the guests for this episode: you (the audience) "and featuring the Legendary Roots Crew".
+The shot cuts to The Roots' drummer and bandleader Questlove, who shouts "Universal Studios!" followed by Higgins as he introduces Jimmy Fallon.
+As Fallon emerges from behind the curtains, studio applause lights flash, indicating the guests to do so as the show intro continues.

-After the intro ends, Fallon begins the show with a quick monologue about the sights the audience will get to see in the race through New York City and requests the help of Roots vocalist and rapper Tariq Trotter to rap about the safety precautions of the ride, instead of reciting them because "that's boring".
+After the intro ends, Fallon begins the show with a quick monologue about the sights the audience will get to see in the race through New York City and requests the help of Roots rapper and lead vocalist Tariq Trotter to rap the safety precautions of the ride, instead of reciting them because "that's boring".
 After the applause lights flash again for The Roots, Sara and her stepdad, Gary, make an appearance as the only people in the studio audience, who later leave the studio for the ride's gift shop.
-After they leave, Fallon ushers guests to step inside Studio 6B to begin the race, then goes backstage through the curtains so he can board his vehicle, "The Tonight Rider" (a nod to NBC’s Knight Rider).
+After they leave, Fallon ushers guests to step inside Studio 6B to begin the race, then goes backstage through the curtains so he can board his vehicle, "The Tonight Rider" (a nod to NBC's Knight Rider).